 If you’re an Apple or Beats fan, true wireless Beats are finally here.
-The Powerbeats Pro may cost $100 more than the AirPods, but they offer far better isolation, sound quality, and comfort than the aforementioned earbuds. iPhone owners should absolutely jump at these if they want an audio product that not only offers the benefits of the H1 chip, but also the freedom afforded by some of the best true wireless earphones on the market.
+The Powerbeats Pro may cost $100 more than the AirPods, but they offer far better isolation, sound quality, and comfort than the aforementioned earbuds. iPhone owners should absolutely jump at these if they want an audio product that not only offers the benefits of the H1 chip, but also the freedom afforded by not just the best wireless Beats, but some of the best true wireless earphones on the market.

 Who are the Beats Powerbeats Pro for?